-Independence Compliance with relevant ethical requirements, including independence, is a key element of the System of Quality Management.
+Compliance with relevant ethical requirements, including independence, is a key element of the System of Quality Management.
 It involves determining that we are independent in fact, as well as appearance.
 The ethical requirements relevant to our audits and professional services are included in the International Ethics Standards Board for Accountants' International Code for Professional Accountants (including International Independence Standards) (the IESBA Code).
-We also comply with local ethical requirements or codes in the jurisdiction of our audits and professional services.
+We also comply with the Code of Professional Conduct and Ethics for professional accountants and accounting entities (ACRA Code) issued by the Accounting and Corporate Regulatory Authority (ACRA), and local ethical requirements in the jurisdiction of our audits and professional services.
 Refer to the Independence Practices section for information on policies, tools and process relating to maintaining independence.